Internet censor wants us to type credit card details and personal ID information into dodgy foreign porn websites

 Very reluctantly, we felt it necessary to stop short of filing this claim with regards to the Jessica Pressley ban.
 Bringing legal proceedings is a serious matter which carries risks of heavy costs or of producing a

-case of the Jessica Pressley banning order we won't be going to Court.
-We are still looking for an opportunity to bring a challenge to the DCMS/Ofcom/ATVOD's unlawful arrogation of powers that only belong to Parliament and thereby to interfere
+Jessica Pressley banning order we won't be going to Court.
+We are still looking for an opportunity to bring a challenge to the DCMS/Ofcom/ATVOD's unlawful arrogation of powers that only belong to Parliament and thereby to interfere with liberty of

 The Authority for Television On Demand (ATVOD) has published new guidance on the scope and application of the censorship rules that apply to video on demand services.

 The new guidance, on which Ofcom was also consulted, does not signal a proposed